BestTimesToVisit.com Logo

 packing

 Pack layers!
-Yekaterinburg's weather can be unpredictable.
-Comfortable walking shoes are essential as you'll likely be doing a lot of exploring on foot.
-Don't forget an adapter for your electronics; Russia uses a different plug type.
+Yekaterinburg's weather can be unpredictable, so pack clothing that can be easily layered.
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
+A small umbrella is also a good idea, even during summer.

 Weather Details